ho-nl/vagrant-development-box/README.md

 Alternatively you can just run `mailhog` from the command line and let it run in the foreground when needed.

+## Debugging with xdebug

+Debugging using xdebug can be done by setting the XDEBUG_SESSION cookie.
+If set, nginx will route the request to a separate PHP-FPM instance that has `xdebug.so` loaded so that there is no performance impact when not actively debugging.

+Using xdebug with the `php` CLI command can be done using the `phpd` alias which is set up to load the `xdebug.so` module.

 # Magento 2 configuration

 ## env.php